Climate Change Response

 |

-Reputational risks
+Reputational Risks

 Corporate image |

-Damage to reputation reduces consumer trust. | Increased labor recruitment costs and decreased revenue. | Medium / Long-term |
+Damage to reputation reduces consumer trust. | Increases labor recruitment costs, decreases revenue, and may lead to loss of business partners. | Medium / Long-term |

 |